Guides

 }

 The same ID is returned on the x-request-idresponse header.
-Include it in any support request — it's all we need to look up the call on our side.
+Include it in any Servada support request — it's all that's needed to look up the call.

 HTTP status codes